"A Journey Through Time: Unraveling the Key Moments That Shaped Our Story."

 2015/2016

-Marking its 10th year of building, the church experienced significant growth spurred by programs such as the Ashburnham Retreat.
+Marking its 10th year of building, the church experienced significant growth and transitioned to becoming SPAC Nation.

 - SPAC Ministries renamed to ‘SPAC Nation’.